For Medical Doctors

 Get the most out of your lung function data

 Spirometry and other pulmonary function tests provide invaluable information about the lungs.
-However, there are also challenges in ensuring high quality data and making a complete interpretation.
-ArtiQ develop software solutions that leverage the power of AI to support PFT interpretation and automate assessment of spirometry quality.
+However, there are also challenges in ensuring high-quality data and making a complete interpretation.
+ArtiQ develops software solutions that leverage the power of AI to support PFT interpretation and automate the assessment of spirometry quality.

 Learn more about ArtiQ.PFT for interpretation support.